Looking for foods to help prevent Alzheimer's? Add this study on berries and flavonoids to your reading list.

 Those who consumed less of a flavonoid called anthocyanin — found in blueberries, strawberries and red wine — were four times more likely to develop the debilitating conditions.

-The study is part of the growing body of research that highlights the importance of diet in maintaining our brain health.
+Here’s the bottom line for brain health: What we can conclude is that the study about flavonoids and berries and their impact on brain health is good data — and it warrants more investigation.
+Overall, the study is part of the growing body of research that highlights the importance of diet in maintaining our brain health.
 A low-carb diet, commonly referred to as the ketogenic diet, may also slow down the early signs of aging in the brain.
 The Mediterranean diet, which is high in flavonoids and consists of fish, olive oil and vegetables, may reduce people’s risk of cognitive impairment, a hallmark of Alzheimer’s.
 And while flavonoids have received much attention in the past 10 years, Jacques said their link to Alzheimer’s was unclear as past studies have yielded mixed results.